Fall Seven Times, Get Up Eight

-Many times, over the years, students of all ages have told stories of unexpected falls occurring in their everyday lives.
+Many times, over the years, students of all ages have shared stories of unexpected falls occurring in their everyday lives.
 One fell from a horse, one slipped on ice in the driveway, one was tripped in a soccer game, another recently went over his bike handlebars, and so on.
-These folks were grateful to be able to get up, brush themselves off and go about their business, rattled, but undamaged.
+Each of these folks were able to get up, brush themselves off and go about their business, rattled, but undamaged.
 This is neither coincidence nor luck.
 These were people who have fallen, here at the dojo, literally thousands of times.
 They learned how to safely fall from a wide range of positions and to be thrown in virtually every direction.

 Whether it’s an icy sidewalk, a slip on wet grass or an unexpected trip, sooner or later everyone falls.
 Of all the techniques you are going to learn in the dojo, falling skills may be the thing you are most likely to use to prevent serious injury.
 Many people go through life without ever having to punch and kick their way out of a situation, but everyone eventually falls.

-Falling skills (and some other things) are part of our practice called ‘ukemi’ which means ‘receiving the technique’.
-This is where we learn to yield and avoid the force that the opponent is applying.
+Falling skills (and some other things) are part of our practice called ‘ukemi’ , or, ‘receiving the technique’.
+This is where we learn to yield to avoid the force that the opponent is applying.
 Tall grass blowing in the wind bends, lies down, and then stands up again.
-The same wind might break or uproot a seemingly unmovable tree due to it’s ability to resist- to a point.
+The same wind might break or uproot a seemingly unmovable tree due to it’s inability to yield.

 'A tree that does not bend is easily broken.' - Lao Tsu